lliccien/Angular-Jest-Cypress/README.md

   ```

 ##Cypress Installation and Configuration

 * Execute `ng add @cypress/schematic`
-* replace all in cypress/tsconfig.json for:
+* Replace all in cypress/tsconfig.json for:
   ```
   {
   "compilerOptions": {